Hurricane Grocery List Items to Weather the Storm

 During a hurricane, gasoline supply may be interrupted.
 At the least, there will probably be a shortage and long lines at the pump.
 That's why you should stockpile gasoline before a hurricane to have enough fuel to power your generator, for example.

-Think of the above as a hurricane shopping list.
+Think of the above as a hurricane grocery list.
 These hurricane essentials can help protect you and your family when the next storm strikes.
 It's better to have extra supplies and not need them, than need them and not have them.

 Main | Hurricane Supplies | Hurricane Shipping | Hurricane Generator Guide | Flood Protection | Dealing With Power Outages | Most Destructive Hurricanes | Hurricane Forecasts